 Previous GeneCards Identifiers for CAD Gene

 The de novo synthesis of pyrimidine nucleotides is required for mammalian cells to proliferate.
 This gene encodes a trifunctional protein which is associated with the enzymatic activities of the first 3 enzymes in the 6-step pathway of pyrimidine biosynthesis: carbamoylphosphate synthetase (CPS II), aspartate transcarbamoylase, and dihydroorotase.
-This protein is regulated by the mitogen-activated protein kinase (MAPK) cascade, which indicates a direct link between activation of the MAPK cascade and de novo biosynthesis of pyrimidine nucleotides. [provided by RefSeq, Jul 2008]
+This protein is regulated by the mitogen-activated protein kinase (MAPK) cascade, which indicates a direct link between activation of the MAPK cascade and de novo biosynthesis of pyrimidine nucleotides.
+Alternative splicing results in multiple transcript variants encoding different isoforms. [provided by RefSeq, Apr 2015]

 GeneCards Summary for CAD Gene

 CAD (Carbamoyl-Phosphate Synthetase 2, Aspartate Transcarbamylase, And Dihydroorotase) is a Protein Coding gene.
-Among its related pathways are Cell Cycle / Checkpoint Control and Metabolism.
-GO annotations related to this gene include identical protein binding and protein kinase activity.
+Diseases associated with CAD include Epileptic Encephalopathy, Early Infantile, 50 and Cervical Polyp.
+Among its related pathways are superpathway of pyrimidine deoxyribonucleotides de novo biosynthesis and MAPK Signaling: Mitogens.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and enzyme binding.
 An important paralog of this gene is CPS1.